MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

 In this tutorial, you'll learn how to create customized reports in [Azure Data Explorer (ADX)](/azure/data-explorer/data-explorer-overview) using data from Microsoft Entra ID and Microsoft Entra ID Governance services.
 This tutorial complements other reporting options such as [Archive & report with Azure Monitor and entitlement management](entitlement-management-logs-and-reporting.md), which focuses on exporting the audit log into Azure Monitor for retention and analysis.
 By comparison, exporting Microsoft Entra ID data to Azure Data Explorer provides flexibility for creating custom reports on Microsoft Entra objects, including historical and deleted objects.
 In addition, use of Azure Data Explorer enables data aggregation from additional sources, with massive scalability, flexible schema, and retention policies.
 Azure Data Explorer is especially helpful when you need to retain access data for years, perform ad-hoc investigations, or need to run custom queries on user access data.

-This article illustrates how to show configuration, users, and access rights exported from Microsoft Entra alongside data exported from other sources, such as applications with SQL databases.
+This article illustrates how to show configuration, users, and access rights exported from Microsoft Entra alongside data exported from other sources, such as applications with access rights in their own SQL databases.
 You can then use the Kusto Query Language (KQL) in Azure Data Explorer to build custom reports based on your organization's requirements.

 You'll take the following steps to create these reports: